Export Control & Combating Terrorist Financing

 • The US Department of State, through its Export Control and Related Border Security Assistance program, is helping the UAE improve its enforcement and licensing capabilities aimed at curbing the transshipment of elicit materials.

-• The Joint UAE-US Financial Counterterrorism Task Force enhances cooperation, coordination and information sharing to shut down terrorist financing networks and cut off the flow of funds to extremists.
+• The UAE-US Joint Task Force to Combat Money Laundering and Terrorist Financing enhances cooperation, coordination and information sharing to shut down terrorist financing networks and cut off the flow of funds to extremists.

 The UAE Fights Terrorist Financing